Wyoming People, Places and Policy

 Nadia White is an associate professor at the University of Montana School of Journalism where she teaches old-school journalism in the new media model.
 Her students, for instance, provided extensive coverage of the environmental crimes trial ever held, using Twitter and Blogspot and old-fashioned seat time.
 White was an editor and reporter at the Casper Star-Tribune for many years, working from both Casper and Washington D.C.
 She worked as press secretary to Kathy Karpan’s U.S. Senate bid in 1996.
 She is currently writing a book project that blends biography,memoir and adventure travel, all from a desk in Missoula, Mont.

-Dustin Bleizeffer, editor-in-chief.
-From 2000 to 2010, Bleizeffer was energy reporter for the Casper Star-Tribune, covering the coal, natural gas and oil industries.
-He detailed the socio-economic and environmental issues of the coal-bed methane gas boom in the Powder River Basin from the onset of the development in the late 1990s.
-Bleizeffer’s investigative work includes a 2008 series on the failings of Wyoming’s workers’ compensation program.
-In 2009 he traveled to Shanxi Province in China to write about international efforts to address climate change and coal mine safety.
-In 2010 Bleizeffer traveled to Berlin with the American Council on Germany to participate in a study of German and European energy strategies.
-He writes a weekly energy column; WyoFile Energy Report.
-Bleizeffer is a 1998 journalism graduate from the University of Wyoming.
-He lives in Casper with his wife and two sons.
-Contact: email@example.com or (307) 267-3327.
-Follow Dustin on Twitter @DBleizeffer.
+Dustin Bleizeffer is WyoFile editor-in-chief, a position he accepted in 2010 after working as energy reporter for the Casper Star-Tribune for 10 years.
+He hails from Gillette, Wyoming, where he worked several years in the coal mining and oilfield service industry.
+He reported on the coal-bed methane gas boom in the Powder River Basin, from the onset of the play in the late 1990s to the CBM bust in the late 2000s.
+His work includes a 2008 investigative series on the failings of Wyoming’s workers’ compensation program.
+He traveled to China in 2009 and 2014 to write about international efforts to address climate change, coal mine safety, and conversion of coal into synthetic products.
+In 2010 he traveled to Berlin with the American Council on Germany to report on international energy strategies.
+He writes the Energy Report.
+Bleizeffer completed his BA in journalism at the University of Wyoming.
+He lives in Casper.
+Contact: firstname.lastname@example.org or (307) 267-3327.
+Follow Dustin on Twitter @DBleizeffer